sourcenetwork/defradb/README.md

 ## Configuration

-In the examples, we use a default configuration.
-This allows the `client` command to interact with the locally running node.
+In this document, we use the default configuration, which has the following behavior:

-`~/.defradb/` is the default location for DefraDB's configuration and data directory.
+- `~/.defradb/` is DefraDB's configuration and data directory
+- `client` command interacts with the locally running node

-By default, the GraphQL endpoint is provided at http://localhost:9181/api/v0/graphql.
-It can be used with a GraphQL client (e.g. GraphiQL)  to conveniently perform requests (`query`, `mutation`) and obtain schema introspection.
+- the GraphQL endpoint is provided at http://localhost:9181/api/v0/graphql

+The GraphQL endpoint can be used with a GraphQL client (e.g. GraphiQL) to conveniently perform requests (`query`, `mutation`) and obtain schema introspection.

 ## Add a schema type